pateutz1/MituGym/docs/MOTION_OPTIMIZATIONS.md

 # Motion.dev Technical Optimizations

-This document outlines the comprehensive technical optimizations implemented for Motion.dev components in the MituGym project.
+This document outlines the comprehensive technical optimizations implemented for Motion.dev components in the FitPro Center project.

 ## Overview